 - Achilles Tendon Sheath Injuries, Thickened Tendons, General Achilles Tendinopathy

 If you have undergone surgery on your achilles (reattachment, repair or graft) and are looking for rehabilitation information, click here to view our achilles post surgery rehab page.

-Even when you're injured and in pain you need to keep moving to break-up scar tissue that's forming in your tendons and ligaments in your ankle and calf.
+Even when you're injured and in pain you need to keep moving to break-up scar tissue that's forming in muscles, tendons and ligaments in the back of the foot.

 Moving when you're injured is hard.
 Since moving while injured can be painful most people think it's better to stop moving, rest their foot and hope that their achilles injury will heal all on its' own.
 Even though rest is important to recovery, too much rest during the recovery process will increase the amount of scar tissue in your lower leg.